 Applying these percentages to the number of GA itinerant aircraft parked on the apron at peak periods produced the number of each type of aircraft that will need space for parking.
-General planning assumptions and professional experience were used to determine the following apron space requirements for the different aircraft types (which included clearance and safety areas):
+General

-- Single/Multi-Engine Piston = 400 SY per aircraft
+- → Single/Multi-Engine Piston = 400 SY per aircraft

-- Turboprop = 800 SY per aircraft
+- → Turboprop = 800 SY per aircraft

 - → Jet = 1,600 SY per aircraft

-- > Rotorcraft = 300 SY per aircraft
+- Rotorcraft = 300 SY per aircraft

 As discussed in Chapter 3, with anticipated growth in GA, there will be a likelihood of an increased numbers of transient aircraft to require short-term storage space at ORF.
-Anticipated and recommended apron space is presented in Table 4-21.
+Anticipated and recommended apron space is presented in Table 4-25.

-Table 4-21- Anticipated Apron Space
+Table 4-25- Anticipated Apron Space